alexfernandez/alexfernandez.github.io/2025/three-laws-humanics.md

 ![Yes, but what about humans ourselves?
 Source: [Cyberiad drawings by Daniel Mróz](https://english.lem.pl/gallery/mroz-drawings/category/36-cyberiad-1965-wl).](pics/three-laws-cyberiad-stairs.jpg "A robot comes down a beautiful set of stairs, while a man climbing up on the opposite side tips his hat towards it.")

-# The Three Laws for Humans
+# 🫀 The Three Laws, but for Humans

-If you had to sketch three rules to direct human behavior, what would they be?
+If you had to sketch three rules to direct human behavior, following the spirit of Asimov's three laws of robotics, what would they be?
 I have given some thought to this matter lately.
-What follows is my best attempt at sketching three sensible rules in a similar spirit to Asimov's: to help us take moral decisions.
+What follows is my best attempt at sketching three sensible rules that may help us take moral decisions.

 ## 🏘️ 1: People over Things